s9770652/pim-memcpy/README.md

+## Simplified Access

+Though not mentioned at all in the documentation, the file `mram_unaligned.h` is still part of the SDK.
+Apart from offering some functions to write atomically to single points in MRMA, it also provides the functions `mram_read_unaligned` and `mram_write_unaligned`, which come with two rules:

+* The transfer size must not be greater than 2048 bytes.

+* When writing, the WRAM address must have the same alignment as the MRAM address.

+The comments state that misalignments are cared for automatically at an additional cost, so that using the plain functions is preferable if misalignments can be avoided.

 ## Using a String Function

-However, there is one—barely documented—function called `memcpy(to, from, size)`, provided by `string.h`, which also serves to copy data.
+However, there is another barely documented function called `memcpy(to, from, size)`, provided by `string.h`, which also serves to copy data.
-It offers several advantages:
+My own tests suggests several advantages:

 * The transfer size can be arbitrary.
 * No address must be aligned on 8 bytes.
 * Transfers from one MRAM address to another MRAM address are possible without any intermediate cache in WRAM.

+### The Effects of Misalignment

 Let us make a quick comparison:
 Suppose one has an MRAM array `output` filled with the numbers from 100 to 116: